 It is also important who issues the securities in the funds.
 It is often been stated that governments are more dependable issuers than companies.
 However, this is an oversimplification as the recent debt problems of many western countries have shown.
 It is more accurate to say that funds whose securities are issued by financially strong issuers represent a lower risk than funds whose securities are issued by less dependable issuers.

 |What is Stefnir?|

-Stefnir Asset Management Company is a well-established Icelandic fund manager with assets of approximately ISK 250 billion under active management at the end of 2019.
+Stefnir Asset Management Company is a well-established Icelandic fund manager with assets of approximately ISK 230 billion under active management at the end of 2020.
 Stefnir has about 20 specialists in four teams managing a diverse collection of UCITS, alternative investment funds marketed towards the public and institutional investment funds.
 The company also manages the assets of several partnerships limited by shares that have been established around enterprise investment schemes.